 The Americans were disobedient children.
 All they required was some tough love to bring them back into the fold.

-This entirely avoidable upswell of unrest was made worse by a serious misjudgement of the mood among the colonists.
+This entirely avoidable upswell of unrest was made worse by a serious misjudgment of the mood among the colonists.
 To North, like Grenville before him, the Americans were disobedient children.
 All they required was some tough love to bring them back into the fold.
 Chatham and Rockingham’s Whig factions, meanwhile, highlighted the continued failure of aggressive action, and pressured the government to accept compromise and extend parliamentary representation to the colonies.
 Their supporters cited the precedent of Calais and Tournai returning MPs in the 16th Century as evidence that Britain’s overseas possessions were entitled to Commons seats.
 However, North’s loyal and stubborn Tory backbenchers were only too willing to support their government, and the pleas for compromise were rejected.

 The King and Lord North were unmoved.
 For the colonists, this necessitated drastic action, and in September 1774 a Continental Congress was assembled.
 Still wishing to avoid a break with Britain, the Congress called first for an economic boycott of the motherland.
 Throughout the colonies, however, armed militias were formed.
 By new year, King George was convinced that retaliation was the answer, and North and his ministers – ever creatures of the King – agreed.
-Chatham moved again to facilitate compromise, but the motion he set before the Lord only served to highlight the divisions between hawkish Tories and the more benign Whigs.
+Chatham moved again to facilitate compromise, but the motion he set before the Lords only served to highlight the divisions between hawkish Tories and the more benign Whigs.
 North, meanwhile, prepared for war.

 Skirmishes first broke out in Massachusetts, when Continental troops saw off a British column looking to secure the arsenal at Concord.
 War was now inevitable, and North’s government, under pressure from King George III, bolstered the already large colonial garrison and began an intense campaign of recruitment.
 Even as late as 1776, North still harboured hopes of a negotiated settlement, that the colonists’ bluff could still be called.
 Indeed, a significant loyalist contingent still existed, and members of the Continental Congress feared that an offer of clemency from British commander Sir William Howe would draw away as many as a third of the colonists, killing the fledgling rebellion in its infancy.